venture-vin/geo-challenge/README.md

 I would like to implement this into a simple App either with Rails or React, for a nice front-end UI effects.

+##Udpate
+I decided to see if I can implement this with python, instead of implementing this with a UI I was already familiar with.
+In the process I have figured out that I could get a better implementation that doesn't include a second "loop", with keeping track of the minimum distance and a counter for finding the right index right there and then.

 ## Assumptions
 * The user input will be a string that will include enough information for Geocode converter to retrieve latitude and longitude
 * The minimum distance between coordinates is not always necessarily the best, due to the way actual route may go, so assuming the linear minimum distance will still be a fairly accurate representation of the closest location